Accounting Standards and Principles

 Above 2% 1.00%

-(3) All overdue loans where the tenure of the loan is completed and in the opinion of the management, the amount is not recoverable, are written off.
+(4) All overdue loans, where tenure of the loan is completed and in the opinion of the management any amount is recoverable, are written off.